SPH appoints Yeoh Oon Jin to the board as independent director

 This directorship is the second announced for the 60-year-old in a week, with the mainboard-listed flag carrier Singapore Airlines earlier welcoming him to its board in August.

-Mr Yeoh is the immediate past executive chairman of PwC Singapore, where he had served 38 years at the auditing firm.
+Mr Yeoh is the immediate past executive chairman of PwC Singapore.
+He had served 38 years at the auditing firm.

 He is currently the chairman of Singapore Land Authority and vice-chairman of the Singapore Business Federation, as well as a board member of Singapore Exchange.

-SPH ended 1.69 per cent or three cents lower at $1.75 on Thursday, before this announcement was made.
+SPH ended 1.69 per cent, or three Singapore cents, lower at $1.75 yesterday, before this announcement was made.